 \subsection{Training Neural Network for Control}

 A simple vanilla policy gradient algorithm was used to design a controller to stabilize a single inverted pendulum on a cart.
-The algorithm is mostly adapted from the REINFORCE tutorial in \cite{towers_gymnasium_2023}.
-The environment, however, was modified to sample the action from an interval rather than two discrete states, because the controller action in the lab is a voltage range.
-Moreover, the model in the environment was also modified to describe the two dynamical systems that we are have: (1) a detailed lab model as shown in (\ref{Sys2ndOrder}), and (2) an LTI model as shown in (\ref{eq:LTI_with_Control}).
+The algorithm is mainly adapted from the REINFORCE tutorial in \cite{towers_gymnasium_2023}.
+However, the environment was modified to sample the action from an interval rather than two discrete states because the controller action in the lab is a voltage range.
+Moreover, the model in the environment was also modified to describe the two dynamical systems with which we have: (i) a detailed lab model as shown in (\ref{Sys2ndOrder}), and (ii) an LTI model as shown in (\ref{eq:LTI_with_Control}).
 The architecture of the neural network that parameterizes the control policy distribution, $\pi_\theta$, is the same for both experiments.
-The optimization objective and algorithm are the same for both experiments: maximizing reward using NAdam from PyTorch.
-The hyperparameters of the PyTorch optimizer, such as learning rate, were tuned separately.
-A pseudocode is outlined in Algorithm~\ref{alg:PG}.
-More specific to this project, $\pi_\theta$ is a two-hidden-layer fully connected neural network shown in Fig.~2.
+The optimization objective and the training algorithm are the same for both experiments: maximizing the reward using PyTorch NAdam.
+The hyperparameters of the PyTorch optimizer, such as the learning rate, were tuned separately.
+A pseudocode is described in Algorithm~\ref{alg:PG}.
+More specific to this project, $\pi_\theta$ is a two-hidden-layer fully connected neural network shown in Figure~2.
 The input is the state variables $s_t = (x, \dot{x}, \alpha, \dot{\alpha})$.
-This feeds forward to a 36-neuron hidden layer and then another 10-neuron hidden layer, both with ReLU activation functions.
+This feeds into a 36-neuron hidden layer and then another 10-neuron hidden layer, both with ReLU activation functions.
 The widths of the layers were chosen arbitrarily.
 The output layer consists of two neurons representing the mean and standard deviation of a normal distribution $\mathcal{N}(\mu, \sigma)$ from which the policy action $a_t$ is sampled at each time step $t$.